sfilmak/SwiftUI-Onboarding/README.md

 ### OnboardingConfiguration

+- `welcomeScreen`: The welcome screen to present (see `WelcomeScreen`)
+- Convenience factory: `OnboardingConfiguration.apple(...)` produces the Apple-style welcome screen configuration you see in the examples.

+### WelcomeScreen

+- `.apple(AppleWelcomeScreen.Configuration)`: Apple-style hero layout with feature list and continue/sign-in controls.

+### AppleWelcomeScreen.Configuration

 - `accentColor`: Primary color used throughout the onboarding (default: `.blue`)
 - `appDisplayName`: Your app's display name shown in the welcome section
 - `features`: Array of `FeatureInfo` objects to showcase